fbado66/camping_fun/README.md

 ### Hints / Tips

 + Remember we want to be RESTful.
 What URL should show info about a particular camper?
-What URL should show a form to create a signup?
-What controller actions are associated?
+What URL should show a form to create a signup? lsWhat controller actions are associated?